cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * Your app can be found at **https://banyan-videos-corp-c.herokuapp.com/**

-You shoud see your site.
+You should see your site.

 >**WARNING:**
 * The site settings promote the view of the site from any host.
 It is possible in production that you may wish a limited range of access.
 The ALLOWED_HOSTS = ['*'] settings should be modified and made more specific in that instance.

 * DEBUG = False  should be left as is in Production

-* DISABLE_COLLECTSTATIC=0 should be left as 0 in PRODUCTION, allowig static files to be collected and compiled to the project 'static' folder during bootup, otherwise you may recieve a internal '500 server error'
+* DISABLE_COLLECTSTATIC=0 should be left as 0 in PRODUCTION, allowing static files to be collected and compiled to the project 'static' folder during boot-up, otherwise you may receive a internal '500 server error'

+* **HouseKeeping**
+There are times when users would peruse the site and add items to the basket.
+They may then leave the system or shut down the browser.
+This cause orphaned product cart entries.
+There is no real way to stop this.
+However because the entries are dated the site-admin can log into the CMS and delete items that a a few days older than the present from the shopping-cart model.

+* It is worth a mention that all data is useful, and I could in a future release, write a too that can extract these orphans, and this would yield important data as to products that the customer are seeking.
+The orphan may be because they have found a cheaper supplier.
+However we do know that the product was at once of interest.
+If the username is not anonymous , a script can be written to mail that username in the future an advert regarding that same product.

+Therefore this would be something to bring to BVC as a future enhancement.

 > ## 7.
 Credits ##

->Code from Stackoverflow - Philip Feldmann */
+>Code from Stack-overflow - Philip Feldmann */
 Keep text from overspilling out of columns */